See You Later: Composition

-"I Can't Take It Anymore" is sung by Peter Marsh through a vocoder over a deep synthesizer glissando bass, a synthesizer choir and KR-55 hihats.
-"Multitrack Suggestion" is Kraftwerk-style and Eurodisco, which builds on a polysynth and upbeat KR-55 pulse; the choir sings some terms associated with analog synthesizer technology (VCO, VCF).
+"I Can't Take It Anymore" is sung by Peter Marsh through a vocoder over a deep synthesizer glissando bass and a synthesizer choir.

 "Memories of Green" is a slow piano-based piece with a backdrop of synthesizer sounds and bleeps from the 1978 Bambino electronic game "UFO Master Blaster Station".
 The piano used on this piece was a Steinway Grand piano.
 Its distinctive "drunk" sound was achieved with the use of an Electroharmonix Electric Mistress flanger pedal.
 This song was used in Vangelis' subsequent soundtrack to the 1982 film Blade Runner.

 "Not A Bit – All Of It" has vocals by Cherry Vanilla.
-"Suffocation" employs the KR-55 and a saw wave synthesizer melody, followed by an eerie brass and megaphone emergency announcements in Italian.
-The second (slower) half of the piece features vocals by Jon Anderson and a narrative in Italian, by Krisma (Maurizio Arcieri and Christina Moser).
+"Suffocation" features vocals by Jon Anderson and a narrative in Italian, by Krisma (Maurizio Arcieri and Christina Moser).
 "See You Later" has Vangelis on electric piano and staccato male atonal choir.
 About halfway through, there is a child narrative in French, with Anderson's vocals used in the finale.

 Track listing

 All songs composed and written by Vangelis.

-A test 8-track test pressing (never officially released) has also surfaced without the title track, but includes the track "My Love" which was featured on a previous single "My Love/Domestic Logic 1", along with two additional tracks "Neighbours Above" and "Fertilization".